memoev/TriviaGame/README.md

 ## Code Overview :deciduous_tree:

-I would like by stating that this code is a little WET and still needs to get refactored, but it works like a charm!
-Refactorization will me done as a part of the maintenance of this code.
-It's been proven that *"Premature optimization is the root of all evil" - Donald Knuth*,
+I would like to start by stating that this code is still a little WET and needs to get refactored, but it works like a charm!
+Refactorization will be done as a part of the maintenance to the code.
+It's been proven that *"Premature optimization is the root of all evil" - Donald Knuth*.

 Time is the most important variable in this assignment, because along with the buttons, controls the ligc of the game.
 Time gets strated, run, and stoped using the `setInterval` and `clearInterval` javascript methods, encapsulated inside and object that also has a `timeConverter` method embeded.